 - 3.1.
 The client may submit an order via the internet bank, trading platform, over the phone, by e-mail, signed with a secure electronic signature (within the meaning of the Electronic Documents Law) or by visiting the Bank in person, provided that the relevant agreements for transactions with financial instruments have been concluded.
 Different ways of submitting an order implies different ways of processing this order before the Bank can begin to execute it. - 3.2.
 The Bank executes client orders on time, efficiently, and in good faith.
 The Bank executes mutually comparable client orders sequentially, unless the characteristics of orders or prevailing market conditions make this impracticable, or else if the client's interests require different action by the Bank.
 Retail clients shall be informed in a timely manner of any significant difficulties in proper execution of orders. - 3.3.
 In some circumstances, the Bank may provide clients with access to trading platforms with direct market access (DMA) offered by Brokers.
 Orders placed through trading platforms with DMA usually specify the specific parameters of the order (venue, price, size, nature and type of the order) and are sent directly to Brokers for execution without the Bank's involvement in the process of execution. - 3.4.
 The Bank ensures the recording of communication with clients, including communication via the internet bank or by phone, and the storage of records in electronic form. - 3.5.
-Communication with the client takes place as specified in Clause 3.1 of the Policy.
-The Bank provides documentation of in-person communication in the form of meeting notes. - 3.6.
+Communication with the client takes place as specified in Clause 3.1 of the Policy. - 3.6.
 The Bank also ensures the storage of communication with clients or internet bank communications aimed at agreeing on transactions concluded on behalf of the client (or upon providing services that include the receipt and transmitting of client orders for execution), even if the said transactions are not concluded as a result of these conversations and communication. - 3.7.
 The Bank informs the clients that client communications with the Bank regarding financial instrument orders are recorded and/or stored for the purposes of proof, and that clients are entitled to request such recordings of phone calls, digital and other communications, from the Bank.
-The Bank processes personal data in accordance with the Bank's personal data processing policy, which is available on the Bank's website. - 3.8.
+The Bank processes personal data in accordance with the Bank's Privacy Policy, which is available on the Bank's website. - 3.8.
 The Bank ensures the storage of recordings of phone calls, digital and other communications in accordance with the provisions of laws and regulations.

-Approved on 27.02.2023 Valid as of 14.03.2023 B4.2 - 230/12 Page 3 of 8
+Approved on 28.03.2025 Valid as of 09.04.2025 B4.2 - 230/14 Page 3 of 8